labrgrupo/LabRI_Model/README.md

 Submit suggestions and Bugs at: https://github.com/labrgrupo/LabRI_Tool/issues

-Write an Email with any questions and problems to: alancdias@hotmail.com
+Write an Email with any questions and problems to: alancdias@hotmail.com or labrgrupo@gmail.com

 Link to the publication: